-Because our doctors are board certified obstetric and gynecologic surgeons, we can handle a number of surgical procedures for our patients.
-Surgeries are performed either in our offices or at Piedmont Hospital (www.piedmonthospital.org), ranked by U.S. News and World Report as the top acute-care community hospital in metro Atlanta.
+Because our doctors are board-certified obstetric and gynecologic surgeons, we can handle a number of surgical procedures for our patients.
+Surgeries are performed at Piedmont Hospital (www.piedmonthospital.org).
 Procedures we provide include:

 What is a fibroid tumor?